meteofrance/py4cast/doc/add_features_contribute.md

 ### Continuous Integration

 We have a github pipeline that runs linting (flake8, isort, black, bandit) and tests on every push to the repository.
-See the [gitlab-ci.yml](../.gitlab-ci.yml) file for more details.
+See the [github workflow](../.github/workflows/tests.yml) file for more details.

 Our CI also launches two runs of the full system (*bin/train.py*) with our **Dummy** dataset using **HiLam** and **HalfUnet32**.